Shahriyar-fullstack/Shahriyar-fullstack/README.md

   <img src="https://github.com/YOUR_USERNAME/YOUR_USERNAME/blob/main/header.gif?raw=true" width="100%" alt="Header GIF">
 </p>

 I'm a Full-Stack Developer with a passion for creating seamless user experiences and robust back-end solutions.
-I love turning ideas into reality using technologies like **React**, **Node.js**, and **Python**.
+I love turning ideas into reality using technologies like **Javascript**, **React**, **Node.js**, and **Python**.
 I thrive on solving complex problems and continuously learning to keep up with the ever-evolving world of tech.

 ---